Our PhD students will lead the UK, in particular the aerospace and energy sectors, to new levels of innovation

 We’re looking for exceptional candidates, with (or about to obtain) at least a high 2:1 Honours degree, from across all engineering and science subjects.

-Enhanced EPSRC studentships covering fees, travel expenses, and a minimum stipend of £14,553 plus a possible industry top-up of up to £4,000 per annum for UK students; funding is also available to exceptional international students.
+Enhanced EPSRC studentships covering fees, travel expenses, and a minimum stipend of £14,553 plus a possible industry top-up of up to £4,000 per annum for UK students; partial funding is also available for exceptional international students but places are limited.

 START DATE: September 2017.